Last Updated on March 10, 2021 by Julia Wilson

 - Complete blood count.

-- Urinalysis to check kidney function, it may also reveal blood in the urine, bacteria and the presence of small kidney stones.
+- Urinalysis to check kidney function, and may also reveal blood in the urine, bacteria and the presence of small kidney stones.

 - Analysis of the stones.